 Flip the dough over using your bench scraper.

-Put the scraper behind the dough and pull it towards you do that the top is being pulled underneath the dough thus tightening the top.
+Put the scraper behind the dough and pull it towards you to pull the front underneath it, thus tightening the top.

-Once you can't get any further, put the scraper in front of the dough and push it across the table doing a twisting motion at the end so the scraper ends up behind the dough.
+Once you can't get any further, place the scraper in front of the dough and push it across the table, making a twisting motion at the end, so the scraper ends up behind the dough.